Beck-R/blog-sorta/README.md

 To add files simply add basically whatever files or folders into the `resources` directory.
 To add articles simply add them into the `articles` directory.
 To learn how to create articles so the website properly displays them go to the [articles](#articles) section below.
-It's also important to note that if you want to display an ETH and BTC address on the home page you'll need to create a .env file that has to properties: `ETH_ADDRESS` and `BTC_ADDRESS`.
-I feel like those are pretty self explanatory.
+It's also important to note that if you want to display an ETH and BTC address on the home page you'll need to replace the current addresses in index.svelte.
+You have to do this because I experiences weird behavior with a .env file.

 # Developing